spacemeshos/go-ledger-sdk/README.md

 # go-ledger-sdk
 A golang SDK for using Ledger wallets from golang Spacemesh wallets such as smrepl

+# Note: this repository is no longer maintained.
+Please see [spacemesh-sdk](https://github.com/spacemeshos/spacemesh-sdk) instead.

 ## API

 Enumerate Ledger devices.